 - Download the latest dep-aix-.tar.gz tar file from http://xcat.sourceforge.net/#download and copy it to a convenient location on your xCAT management node. - Unwrap the tar file.
+For example:

+'''

+gunzip dep-aix-.tar.gz

+tar -xvf dep-aix-.tar

+'''

-For example: gunzip dep-aix-.tar.gz tar -xvf dep-aix-.tar - Read the README file. - Run the instoss script (contained in the tar file) to install the OSS packages.
+- Read the README file. - Run the instoss script (contained in the tar file) to install the OSS packages.
 Please make sure the /opt and the other file systems have enough disk space to install these OSS packages before running the instoss script.

 Note: The expect, tk and tcl rpms are no longer shipped by xCAT.
-They are now shipped with AIX and should have been installed automatically.
-If they are not then install them from the AIX media.
+They are now shipped with AIX.